Dear Your Teen:

 The negative effects of marijuana in the developing adolescent brain have been convincingly documented by neurological research.
 Frances Jenson, Chair of the Department of Neurology at the University of Pennsylvania points out that THC disrupts the development of neural pathways in the adolescent brain and cites long term consequences of smaller brain volume, reduced gray matter, and increase damage to white matter — changes that have been shown to persist well into adulthood.
 In one longitudinal study conducted in New Zealand, former moderate teenage pot users were shown, in their 30s, to have lost 8 to 10 IQ points relative to nonusers.
 Significant consequences indeed!

 There are three specific things I would advise as you talk to your teenager about marijuana:

-Regardless of your willingness to enter into such a two-sided discussion, make it unmistakably clear that until you think otherwise, your sacred obligation as a parent is to do everything within your power to prevent him from engaging in behavior that can interfere with brain development and affect his future.
-And that includes smoking marijuana.
-There’s plenty of evidence suggesting that early and frequent pot use among teens can have long lasting effects on intelligence, judgment, and motivation.
+Regardless of your willingness to enter into such a two sided discussion, make it unmistakably clear that until you think otherwise, your sacred obligation as a parent is to do everything within your power to prevent him from engaging in behavior that can interfere with brain development and affect his future.
+There’s plenty of evidence suggesting that early and frequent pot use among teens can have long lasting effects on intelligence, judgement, and motivation.

-You’ve got to walk the walk if you’re going to take the strong position I am recommending.
-Examine, curtail, and consider eliminating your own drug and/or alcohol use.
-I recommend a bi-lateral no-use contract.
-You’ll both abstain at least until he reaches the age when his frontal lobes have completed their primary development.
-And that’s around age 21.
+You’ve got to walk the walk if you’re going to take the strong position I am recommending: examine, curtail, and consider eliminating your own drug and/or alcohol use.
+I recommend a bi-lateral no-use contract: you’ll both abstain at least until he reaches the age when his frontal lobes have completed their primary development — around age 21.